arnabk/theme-evolution-system/docs/setup.md

 ### Test the System

-1. Click **"Generate Random Question"** - Should create a survey question
+1. Click **"Generate Question"** - Should create a survey question
-2. Click **"Generate 100 Responses"** - Should create synthetic responses
+2. Click **"Generate Responses"** - Should create 20 synthetic responses
-3. Click **"Process Themes"** - Should extract and display themes
+3. Click **"Extract Themes"** - Should extract and display themes
 4. Navigate to **Themes** tab - Should see extracted themes with responses

 ## Troubleshooting